thierweber/kreuzkirche-3DModel/README.md

 This repository contains methods and results of a ETH Zurich Geomatics MSc project developed by Thierry Weber.
 The project had three main goals: Creating a **digital twin** of a cultural heritage building in Switzerland, including the 3D model in a **VR-Experience** and **assessing the accuracy** of the obtained 3D model.

 ## The Model:
+The following renderings show the highest quality Mesh of Kreuzkirche created in this project.
 ![Church Model](ModelScreenshots/Full_MODEL_V10.png)
 ![Church Model](ModelScreenshots/Full_MODEL_V10_2.png)
 ![Church Model](ModelScreenshots/Full_MODEL_V10_3.png)
 ![Church Model](ModelScreenshots/Full_MODEL_V10_4.png)
-Downloadable 3D Models can be found in the *3D Models* folder.
+3D Models to download can be found in the *3D Models* folder.

 ## VR-Experience